Nunney Pre-school Special educational needs and disability (SEND) – Policy Aims

 Planning for transfer to school.

 Our inclusive practice policy ensures equality of access and opportunity.
 Our setting is wheelchair accessible with level access or ramps, wider doorways, accessible toilet and changing facilities and quiet room.
-If required appropriate communication tools will be used to enhance our auditory and visual environment. along with the Key Person approach and partnership with parents will be used to ensure children with SEN can communicate their needs and wishes and understand other people’s communication.
-These methods along with English as an additional language (EAL) training and support will enable our staff to communicate with parents whose first language is not English.
+If required appropriate communication tools will be used to enhance our auditory and visual environment, along with the Key Person approach and partnership with parents these will be used to ensure children with SEN can communicate their needs and wishes and understand other people’s communication.

 Identifying children with SEN.